AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 7.1 Media Type Definition

-The AV1 media type is registered with IANA for the transfer of AV1 via RTP at https://www.iana.org/assignments/media-types/video/AV1.
+The AV1 media type is registered with IANA for signaling the transfer of AV1 via RTP at https://www.iana.org/assignments/media-types/video/AV1.

 ### 7.2 SDP Parameters
 The parameters for AV1 are **profile**, **level-idx**, and **tier**.
 These parameters indicate the profile, level, and tier of the bitstream carried by the RTP stream, or a specific set of the profile, level, and tier that the receiver supports.